On Commonsense Cues in BERT for Solving Commonsense Tasks: Co-relating Knowledge with Task

-Table~\ref{tab:mac_vs_acc} shows the correlation between \textsc{Mac} accuracies and model prediction accuracies.
-Each row shows a different number of heads in the top layer for which \textsc{Mac} corresponds to the correct answer candidate, together with the number of test instances for such cases, and the model prediction accuracy on the instances.
-There is an obvious trend where increased \textsc{Mac} accuracies correspond to increase model prediction accuracies, despite that commonsense links are not intentionally optimized in model training, which shows that making use of structured commonsense knowledge in the sentence representation leads to better model prediction.
+Table~\ref{tab:Mat_vs_acc} shows the correlation between \textsc{Mat} accuracies and model prediction accuracies.
+Each row shows a different number of heads in the top layer for which the \textsc{Mat} corresponds to the correct answer candidate, together with the number of test instances for such cases, and the model prediction accuracy on the instances.
+There is an obvious trend where increased \textsc{Mat} accuracies correspond to increased model prediction accuracies, which shows that making use of structured commonsense cues leads to better model prediction.

-Figure~\ref{fig:golden_label} shows the \textsc{Mac} accuracies of each attention head in the top layer for the test instances with correct and incorrect model predictions, respectively.
-The \textsc{Mac} accuracies of correctly predicted instances are larger than those of incorrectly predicted instances by a large margin.
-The finding is consistent with Table~\ref{tab:mac_vs_acc}, which shows that structured commonsense knowledge is useful for making the correct decision.
+Figure~\ref{fig:golden_label} shows the \textsc{Mat} accuracies of each attention head in the top layer for the test instances with correct and incorrect model predictions, respectively.
+The \textsc{Mat} accuracies of correctly predicted instances are larger than those of incorrectly predicted instances by a large margin.
+The finding is consistent with Table~\ref{tab:Mat_vs_acc}, which shows that structured commonsense cues are a key factor in BERT making the correct decision.

 We further evaluate the model performance after pruning specific heads.
-We sort all the attention heads in each layer according to their attribution \textsc{Mac} performance, and then prune these heads in order.
+We sort all the attention heads in each layer according to their \textsc{Mat} performance by attribution scores, and then prune these heads in order.
 Following \citet{pruning}, we replace the pruned head with zero vectors.
 Figure~\ref{fig:pruning} shows the model performance on the development set.
 As the number of pruned heads increases, the model performance decreases, which conforms to intuition.
-Furthermore, the model performance drops much more rapidly when the attention heads with higher \textsc{Mac} performance are pruned first, which demonstrates capturing commonsense link is effective to guide model prediction.
+In addition, the model performance drops much more rapidly when the attention heads with higher \textsc{Mat} performances are pruned first, which demonstrates that capturing commonsense features is crucial to strong model prediction.